-My presentation on that early Friday morning was called, “The Right Habits of Success”, and included an essential section on how to triple your productivity.
-That’s not hype.
-You literally can triple your productivity thanks to a simple, yet powerful technique that I discovered the hard way back in 2004.
+You literally CAN triple your productivity thanks to a simple yet powerful technique that I discovered the hard way back in 2004.

-But it wasn’t until 2006 that I truly harnessed the power of this trouble–free method.
-Since then, I’ve been perfecting my daily schedule and today I’m running on all cylinders thanks to this little secret along with my ability to resist my email inbox well into the workday.
+Since then, I’ve been working on perfecting my daily schedule and today I’m running on all cylinders thanks to this little secret along with my ability to resist my email inbox well into the workday.

 I call it my Magic Time.